The Must-Dos in Queenstown

 6. Hike Ben Lomond

-The must-do hike in the immediate Queenstown area is the hike up one of Queenstown’s highest peaks, Ben Lomond (1748m).
+The must-do hike in the immediate Queenstown area is the hike up one of Queenstown’s highest peaks, Ben Lomond (1748m/5735ft).
 The all-day experience provides some of the best views in the area.
 Be prepared as it is quite a demanding hike taking about 4-6 hours return from the bottom of the Gondola.
 We recommend hiking between November and April when there is less likely to be snow and ice above the treeline.
 What’s more, it’s free!

 Location: Either hike from the Tiki Trail starting at the top of Brecon Street or take the gondola and start the short loop track around Bob’s Peak where you will find the trail to Ben Lomond along the way.
 To spice it up on the way back to Queenstown, take the One Mile Creek Track found partway down the Tiki Trail.

-There are many awesome places to white water raft in New Zealand but white water rafting on the Shotover River with Queenstown Rafting is certainly a high contender.
+There are many awesome places to white water raft in New Zealand but white water rafting on the Shotover River with Challenge Rafting is certainly a high contender.
 Even the journey there on the Skippers Road, considered to be one of the world’s most dangerous roads, is a thrill in itself.
 Ride the rapids on this grade 3-5 river (grades depend on the water level and can be seasonal) and float through a 170m long tunnel!

 For more epic white water rafting experiences, check out 7 Places to go White Water Rafting in New Zealand.

-8. Downhill Mountain Biking
+8. Tackle the Downhill Mountain Biking Trails

 Queenstown has a sweet set-up for downhill mountain biking at the Gondola.
-Choose from multiple trails of varying difficulties to ride down time and time again.
+Choose from multiple trails of varying difficulties to ride downtime and time again.
 With plenty of mountain bike hire stores in town and the Gondola to transport you and your bike up to Bob’s Peak, all that’s left is endless downhill fun!

 If you really dig mountain biking, then check out The Best Mountain Biking Regions in New Zealand.

-9. Tackle One of the Great Walks
+9. Hike One of the Great Walks

 For those who are not self-driven, Queenstown is an ideal base to tackle one of the Great Walks in the Fiordland National Park.
 Many transport operators are based in Queenstown taking you to hikes such as the Routeburn Track, Milford Track and the Kepler Track.
 Take a look at 5 Incredible Multi-day Hikes in the Fiordland National Park for more inspiration.